 The evenings are drawing in, the clocks have gone back and many of us are feeling the overwhelming urge to snuggle under a blanket in front of a good film.
 Rather than splashing out on a DVD why not watch a free film online?
 ‘Oh but that’s illegal!’
 I hear you cry.
 Sure there are many ways to watch films and TV shows illegally online but there are also lots of free and legal ways to downloads and watch films online.

-Crackle.com offers up a nice selection of choice of films and TV shows which you can watch on your computer or via various apps on a selection of devices.
+Crackle.com sites offers up a nice selection of choice of films and TV shows to download which you can watch on your computer or via various apps on a selection of devices.
 Crackle makes money by showing advertisements every 8-15 minutes depending on the title, which can be annoying however it is no different to watching a film on regular television.

 Club card TV

 If you’ve got a Tesco Club card you can take advantage of a good selection of classic films and TV programmes online with Club card TV.
 The service is powered by Blink box and whilst the choice isn’t up to the minute there are some decent enough films like Shaw shank Redemption, Sliding Doors and large selection of TV shows from the early noughties and late nineties.